 The Europe market has been growing steadily with respect to value; however, the volume has been stagnant.
 The long-term outlook for demand in Europe is moderately positive, while the short-term outlook is very bright.
 Extended summers and heat waves are increasing the demand in the short term.
 The demand is on the rise in Latin America, as the temperatures soar in summers to very high degrees, and also, the disposable income of the population has grown significantly.

-The global air conditioner market is highly competitive with a high influx of global, regional, and local players.
+The global air conditioner (AC) market is highly competitive with a high influx of global, regional, and local players.
 The majority share of the market is captured by global companies such as Daikin, Voltas, LG, Carrier, and Midea.
-To maintain a competitive edge with other players in the market, global players are focusing on developing innovative products and increasing their product portfolio by making considerable investments in R&D. Global companies have come up with new strategies such as the introduction of new products, marketing, and promotional activities, investing in joint ventures, and following dual-brand strategies in some regions to capture the market.
-Although established players dominate the market, growth opportunities for regional and local players also exist as they target lower or Tier-II markets or cities.
-The competitive intensity for the air conditioner market is higher in APAC currently on account of a large untapped market.
+To maintain a competitive edge with other players, the global players are focusing on developing innovative products and increasing their product portfolio by making considerable investments in R&D. Global companies have come up with new strategies such as the introduction of new products, marketing, and promotional activities, investing in joint ventures, and following dual-brand strategies in some regions to capture the market.